-First you must loosen the fixing screw on the tube connection point and remove the black protective cover.

-You can then insert the round dovetail bracket on the head into the round dovetail bracket on the housing and fix it with the fixing screw.
-When doing this, you should always make sure that you do not touch the lenses with your bare fingers and that no dust enters the apertures.
+Inside the packaging the microscope head is already mounted but inclined towards the rear.
+In order to turn it to the front you must loosen the fixing screw on the tube connection point and after the turning fix it again with the screw.
+In case of removing the head completely from the housing, you should always make sure that you do not touch the lenses with your bare fingers and that no dust enters the apertures.